SvenDowideit/library-worktest/README.md

 4. moving to SQLite as the Book database
   * `sqlite3 /home/sven/Documents/MyData.db -cmd "select * from Book;"`
   * the location of the database is printed out by the server, but it's platform dependent
+  * if the SQLite DB file doesn't exist, re-initialise it with the original data
+5. replaced the toggle book status API with a borrow, and a return API endpoint, and updated the UI
+  * there is a race condition if the user has more than one browser open to the same borrow page - and I havn't found the way to trigger a re-render.